latinos/PlotsConfigurations/Configurations/Differential/README.md

 - `dyreweight.py`: Draw the rather-obscure DY reweighting function.
 - `selectionvars.py`: Draw the distributions of variables used for event selection.
 Used with `selectionvars` configuration subdirectory for Figure 3 of AN-2019/006.
+- `responsematrix.py`: Draw the signal response matrix.
-- `binyields.py`: Draw and print the prefit yields of signal and background in all CR and SR bins.
-Also draw the signal response matrix.
+- `binyields.py`: (Not used) Draw and print the prefit yields of signal and background in all CR and SR bins.
 - `plot_delta_scan.py`: Take the output of DeltaScan in dofit.sh and plot the mean of the global correlation coefficients as a function of the regularization strength delta.
 - `diffNuisances_mlfit.py`: Do what the standard diffNuisances script does for MultiDimFit output.
 - `plot_mu.py`: Take the regularized and unregularized fit outputs and plot the mu values.